I’m sensing a theme in these last two posts ;)

 For somebody as obsessed with food as I am, it’s hard to believe I’ve never cooked a whole turkey before.
 Sure, I’ve helped my mom when I was younger but I’ve never made one by myself.
 Especially since I’m only cooking for two now.
 I decided to go ahead and make one this year so I could have turkey for two Thanksgiving dinners, leftovers, and freeze some for the several holiday parties I’ll attend around Christmas.
 Plus I get the carcass which is the best part because I LOVE turkey bone broth!
 It was also my first time making giblet gravy which turned out great as well.

 For as long as I can remember, I’ve been on “cranberry sauce duty” for the holidays.
 It’s my favorite side dish.
 It’s also the single reason a food processor ended up on my wedding registry (thanks lil brother!)
-I’ve been paleo the past 3 Thanksgivings and my mom and sister have been vegetarian longer than that so I’ve experimented with the recipe quite a bit.
-It was pretty cool to taste all 3 versions side-by-side this year.
+I’ve experimented with the recipe quite a bit and made 3 variations this year.
+It was pretty cool to taste all 3 versions side-by-side.
 I just wish I would have had time to post the recipe before Thanksgiving instead of after.
 Oops.
 Sorry.

 I had to throw in these pictures of our annual (day after) Thanksgiving bowling outing.
 It has become a pretty big part of the holiday over the years and is always so much fun.